Award and Voting Rules, Terms, and Conditions

 If the video is longer than 2 minutes, judges will only view and evaluate the applicant based on the first 2 minutes of the video.
 To be eligible, the entrant’s video must be submitted through the Foundation website.
 The Foundation will not accept submissions for the Veteran Small Business Award grant sent to us via any means other than the StreetShares Foundation website.
 The deadlines will be announced on the Foundation website at http://go.streetshares.com/streetshares-foundation-veteran-small-business-award.

-Judging Criteria: The pitch will be evaluated by a Foundation judge or judges across a number of criteria.
+Judging Criteria: Applications will be evaluated by a Foundation judge or judges across a number of criteria.
 Criteria to be a Finalist will include: business idea/potential, potential impact/use of award funds, product-market fit, team/history, and social impact of the business on the military and veteran community.
+The judges will determine the finalists of the Veteran Small Business Award grant.
 The winners of the grant competition are chosen from the Finalists of each Award period and are determined by public vote on the StreetShares Foundation website.
-The three winners of the grant competition will pitch live at the MGM National Harbor in front of a live audience.
-The audience will vote to determine the recipients of 1st, 2nd and 3rd place.

 Voting: Only one vote is permitted per individual.
 Individuals must submit a valid email address in order to vote.
 The Foundation will monitor voting activity for suspicious behavior, use of bots, ineligible mass voting, submitting more than one vote per person, or similar behaviors.
 The Foundation reserves the right to exclude votes that it suspects violate the one-person-one-vote valid-e-mail rule.
 Votes will be counted at the sole discretion of Foundation staff.